Who We Are

 The Faerie Play - August 5 - 15, 2015

 We are proud to be partnering with the Sharing Farm and the City of Richmond on a new site specific production for children and families about the many - seen and unseen - lives that are found on a working farm.
-Check back here over the next few weeks for more information and how to buy tickets.
+For more info on the show The Faerie Play and for tickets, please go to Brown Paper Tickets.